Professor and Department Chair

 Ph.D., Brandeis University

-Research Focus: American Literature to 1900, Gender Studies, Cultural Studies
+Research Focus: American Literature, Digital Humanities Gender Studies, Literary and Cultural History

-Professor Travis is the author of Wounded Hearts: Masculinity, Law, and Literature in American Culture and the co-editor of Boys Don’t Cry: Rethinking Masculinity and Emotion in the U.S. She has published articles in such journals as American Literary History, Modern Fiction Studies, Studies in American Naturalism, Arizona Quarterly, Legacy, and Women’s Studies.
-Currently, Professor Travis is working on two new book/digital projects: Safety and Danger: Imagining Risk and the Making of Modern America, and a collaboration with art historian, Dr. Susan Rosenberg, tentatively titled Calculating Risk: The Image and Interpretation of Disaster in America’s Insurance Libraries.
+Professor Travis is the author of Danger and Vulnerability in Nineteenth-Century American Literature: Crash and Burn (2018); and Wounded Hearts: Masculinity, Law, and Literature in American Culture (2005).
+She is the co-editor of Digital Humanities: Tools and Methods in Nineteenth Century American Literature (2018); and Boys Don’t Cry: Rethinking Masculinity and Emotion in the U.S. Currently, Professor Travis is co-editing a book on gender and American literature for a new Cambridge University Press series.
+Professor Travis has published articles in such journals as American Literary History, Modern Fiction Studies, Studies in American Naturalism, Arizona Quarterly, Legacy, and Women’s Studies.
+Find selections of her work at jennifertravis.wordpress.com.

-At St. John’s, Professor Travis has been recognized as the McNair Scholars Program Mentor of the Year (2013) and has received St. John’s University’s Outstanding Achievement Award (2011).
+At St. John’s, Professor Travis has been honored as the McNair Scholars Program Mentor of the Year; has been the recipient of the Legacy Award from the Society for Multicultural Affairs, and she has received St. John’s University’s Outstanding Achievement Award.
 She is the recipient of numerous research grants, including the Humanities Institute Grant from the University of Connecticut, the American Association of University Women American Fellows Grant, The Newberry Library Monticello Grant, and archival research grants from The Huntington Library and the Gilder Lehrman Institute of American History.